MarkMuranov/ECE-141A-Assignment-1/README.md

 ## Submitting your work
 #### Due Jan.
 24, at 11:30pm

-Turn in your submission by pushing your work to github.
+Turn in your submission by pushing your work to GitHub.
 Each time you do so, your code will be auto-tested by, "Vlad-the-compiler".
-The results are visible on your github page for the assignment.
+The results are visible on your GitHub page for the assignment.
 Vlad didn't get invited to any new-year's eve parties -- and is a bad mood.
 Make sure you turn your work in on time!

+Also make sure that all of your code (`.h` and `.cpp` files) are in the `Source/` directory.
+Vlad will only compile code in this directory!

 #### Grading
 ```